 Fentanyl overdoses are life-threatening, but timely recognition of symptoms and swift action can save lives.
 Call 911 immediately, administer naloxone, and perform CPR if necessary.
 To minimize overdose risks, use fentanyl test strips, avoid combining substances, and keep naloxone kits readily available.

 Recovery is possible with professional help.
-Pacific Interventions offers personalized treatment and support to help individuals overcome addiction, regain control, and achieve a healthier, relapse-free future.
+Contact Pacific Interventions to access support to help you overcome addiction.